somso2e/smuthi/docs/cross_sections.rst

    :scale: 40%
    :align: center

-Instead, we apply what is usually referred to as the `optical theorem <https://en.wikipedia.org/wiki/Optical_theorem>`_ to define extinction.
+Instead, we apply what is usually referred to as the `optical theorem <https://en.wikipedia.org/wiki/Optical_theorem>`_ to define extinction (please see section 3.8.1 of :doc:`[Egel 2018] <literature>` for the mathematical details).
 This way, we take the term "extinction" serious and provide a measure for "how much power is taken away by the particles from the incident plane wave?"

 In fact, Smuthi computes two extinction cross sections: one for the reflected incoming wave and one for the transmitted incoming wave.
 That means, the extinction cross section for reflection (transmission) refers to the destructive interference of the scattered signal with the specular reflection (transmission) of the initial wave.
 It thereby includes absorption in the particles, scattering, and a modified absorption by the layer system, e.g. through incoupling into waveguide modes.

 As a consequence, the extinction cross sections can be negative if (for example due to a modified absorption in the layer system) more light is reflected (or transmitted) in the specular direction than would be without the particles.